AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 - `sleep.LZ/blyt/Slp_D_00.bclyt`
     - The elements that are displayed on the sleep/shutdown screen (bottom).

-ℹ️ If you're looking into editing the colors of known UI elements, I suggest checking out derberg's guide, as hex-editing the `*.LZ` files directly is easier.
+<p class="note">If you're looking into editing the colors of known UI elements, I suggest checking out derberg's guide, as hex-editing the <code>*.LZ</code> files directly is easier.</p>

-⚠️ Editing the colors using this method cannot be done again after following this guide.
-[See this section here.](#ui-element-colors)
+<p class="warning">Editing the colors using this method cannot be done again after following this guide. <a href="#ui-element-colors">See this section here.</a></p>

 ---